carpentries/task-forces/README.md

 The current mechanism for creation of a Task Force is for the Executive Council or staff to identify needs for information gathering or updates in current policies, guidelines or products, and collaboratively draft a Charter with relevant members of the community.
 There is also the opportunity to have a mechanism through this repository for people to propose Task Forces, but that mechanism is not yet developed.
 If you are interested in proposing or leading a Task Force, please get in touch with the Executive Council at [carpentries-executive-council@carpentries.org](mailto:carpentries-executive-council@carpentries.org).

-This is a repository for our Task Force Charters and project boards.
+This is a repository for our Task Force Charters and associated GitHub project boards.

 ## 2019 Task Forces